frankwang95/frankwang95.github.io/_pages/about.md

 This blog started as a place for me to write about mathematics and statistics and had, for a while, a very professional flavor.
 In line with that, I am a graduate of the University of Chicago.
 I spent time working on the Communicaton and Collaboration Machine Learning team at LogMeIn before joining Google.
 I've worked on GANs, clustering, NeRFs, Neural ODEs, and petabyte-scale MapReduce data pipelining.
 I'm generally interested mapping, machine-learning, information theory, functional analysis, and differential topology.

 I also volunteer with the Marin County Search and Rescue team in my free time.

+Everything here is riddled with typos, errors, and there's nothing I don't find cringe within 2 hours of putting up.